-In connection with the Inductis Acquisition, we also agreed to make certain earnout payments to the former holders of Inductis securities, payable in an amount of additional shares of our Series A common stock not exceeding an aggregate of 389,906 shares (779,812 shares of our common stock after giving effect to the Share Conversion), based on whether the operations of the historic Inductis business satisfy certain agreed-upon financial performance goals in 2006 and 2007.
-Based on satisfaction of certain agreed upon financial performance goals for the historic Inductis business in 2007, we also agreed to make certain additional contingent payments to former holders of Inductis securities in a mix of cash and additional shares of our common stock, the mix of which cannot be determined until the size of the contingent payments, if any, is determined.
+In connection with the Inductis Acquisition, we also agreed to make certain earnout payments to the former holders of Inductis common stock and restricted stock, payable in an amount of additional shares of our Series A common stock not exceeding an aggregate of 389,906 shares (shares of our common stock after giving effect to the Share Conversion), based on whether the operations of the historic Inductis business satisfy certain agreed-upon financial performance goals in 2006 and 2007.
+Based on satisfaction of certain agreed upon financial performance goals for the historic Inductis business in 2007, we also agreed to make certain additional contingent payments to former Inductis equity or option holders in a mix of cash and additional shares of our common stock, the mix of which cannot be determined until the size of the contingent payments, if any, is determined.
 The value of any such contingent payments will range from \$0.6 million to \$6.5 million.
-We also agreed to make a \$0.4 million bonus payment in January 2007.
+We also agreed to make a \$400,000 bonus payment in January 2007.
 See "The Inductis Acquisition."